nickjj/docker-node-example/README.md

 these commands are in our `Dockerfile` we can get away with doing a `docker compose build` but don't run that just yet.

+You can also access Yarn in the `backend/` and `frontend/` in Docker with `./run yarn` and `./run yarn:frontend` after you've upped the project.

 #### In development:

 You can run `./run yarn:outdated` or `./run yarn:outdated:frontend` to get a